Become a PADI Wreck Detective, by completing a new distinctive speciality course written by the NAS, and enjoy wreck dives even more.

-Have you ever sat on the boat after a dive and felt like you must have been swimming round a different site to everyone else?
+Have you ever sat on the boat after a dive and felt like you must have been swimming around a different site to everyone else?
 Do you struggle to work out the bow from the stern, never mind all of the features in between?
 If so then this is the course for you.
 Becoming a Wreck Detective will open your eyes to the common features found on both metal and wooden shipwrecks, key identifiers to look out for and what to do next if you would like to find out more about a particular wreck site.

 "It puts a whole new perspective on what you're diving as instead of randomly looking at bits of metal you start to understand what you're looking at and why it's there.
-It's not going to make you an expert in underwater archaeology but you get an intro into where to find things out about the things you're diving."
+It's not going to make you an expert in underwater archaeology but you get an introduction into where to find things out about the things you're diving."
 Dale Spree, PADI Course Director

-If you would like to know more details, where your nearest course instructor is or if you are interested in attending a PADI Wreck Detective Course, please contact us at the NAS Office.
+If you're a PADI Instructor and are interested in becoming a certified PADI Wreck Detective Instructor, please contact us at the NAS Office.